Also known as: figure-four squat, figure 4 squat, single-leg figure-four, cross-legged single-leg squat

 What is Hawaiian squats?

-Hawaiian squats are a hard single-leg bodyweight squat where one ankle rests over the opposite knee while you lower and rise on the standing leg.
-They primarily target the quadriceps and also challenge balance, hip mobility, and core stability, suitable for advanced trainees with good joint control.
+Hawaiian squats are a hard single-leg figure-four squat where one ankle rests across the opposite knee while you lower on the standing leg.
+They primarily target the quadriceps and challenge balance, hip mobility, and single-leg strength.

 How to Do Hawaiian squats